 The federal government seconded three of them for nuclear-research work back East.
 The Consolidated Mining and Smelting executive who negotiated the U.S. war department contract epitomizes the commercially and scientifically astute man managing a vital wartime industry and making key decisions far, far removed from the metropolis.
 The Americans attempted to lowball Consolidated Mining and Smelting, but its chief executive, McGill-educated Selwyn Gwillym Blaylock (1879-1945), countered successfully.

 Further, the Americans weren’t asking Consolidated Mining and Smelting to take on the production of an unknown product by an unknown production method.
 Blaylock knew about heavy water and could offer the Americans a production facility that they only had to modify, not build.

 Perhaps Ron Verzuh might consider a biography of S.G.
 Blaylock for his next book.

 Mike Sasges’ favourite trailering trip after retirement was a “WMD wander” that took him from Richland, Washington, where his wife’s American cousin resides, to Santa Fe, New Mexico — from Hanford to Los Alamos.
 A retired Vancouver newspaper editor and reporter, Mike has written two essays for The Ormsby Review, “From Quilchena Creek to Flanders” (#39, November 7th, 2016) and “Chief Tetlenitsa’s Apples: Commercializing Indigenous Horticulture in British Columbia, 1907-1916,” (#124, April 25th, 2017), as well as several recent book reviews.
+Mike Sasges has an MA in Graduate Liberal Studies at Simon Fraser University.
 He lives in Merritt.